JuliaGraphics/ColorSchemeTools.jl/docs/src/index.md

 This package provides tools for working with colorschemes and colormaps.

-For example, you can extract color schemes from images, and replace an image's color scheme with another.
+You can extract color schemes from images, and replace an image's color scheme with another.
 There are also function for creating ColorSchemes from pre-defined lists or Julia functions.

 This package relies on:

 - [Colors.jl](https://github.com/JuliaGraphics/Colors.jl)
 - [ColorSchemes.jl](https://github.com/JuliaGraphics/ColorSchemes.jl)
 - [Images.jl](https://github.com/JuliaImages/Images.jl)
 - [Clustering.jl](https://github.com/JuliaStats/Clustering.jl)

+and you might need image-capable software installed, such as ImageMagick.jl or QuartzImageIO.

 ## Installation and basic usage